OkomoJacob/webGIS/4.OpenLayers/4.1 Getting Started/README.md

     }

 ```
-- To add your own custom shapefiles (Vector e.g GeoJSON
+- To add your own custom shapefiles (Vector e.g GeoJSON).
+- You can edit and dowwnload your GeoJSON shapefiles [here](https://geojson.io/#map=10/-1.0375/36.9285)
+-
 ```jsx
 //Adding Vector Layers
     const kiambuGeosJSON = new ol.layer.VectorImage({